deepin-community/opam/doc/pages/Manual.md

 #### Usage

-Variables may appear at a few different places in <span class="opam">opam</span> files and configuration.
+Variables may appear at a few different places in opam files and configuration.
 They can be used in two forms:

 - raw idents: `foo < bar`